studentIvan/dueljs/docs/getting_started.rst

 So we've got all the set up out of the way.
 Let's write some simple code.
 ::
     <script type="text/javascript">
-    var channel = duel.channel('my_first_channel'); // now you have opened some channel, this tab is connected to it setInterval(function () {
+    var channel = duel.channel('my_first_channel');
+    // now you have opened some channel, this tab is connected to it

+    setInterval(function () {
-        if (channel.currentWindowIsMaster()) { // here you checking is this tab active (in focus) or not
+        if (channel.currentWindowIsMaster()) {
+            // here you checking is this tab active (in focus) or not
             // you can use alternative syntax: if (window.isMaster()) { ...

-            document.title = 'Master ' + duel.getWindowID(); // duel.getWindowID returns a unique browser tab id
+            document.title = 'Master ' + duel.getWindowID();
+            // duel.getWindowID returns a unique browser tab id

         } else {
             document.title = 'Slave ' + duel.getWindowID();
         }
     </script>

-test